 Your second session

-You will meet with your Guide again on video for a preparation session before your second treatment, and will then have the rest of that day to really marinate in the euphoric feeling —sometimes referred to as the ‘pink cloud effect’— after your session.
-One to three days after your session, you will again meet with your Guide on video for a full in-depth Integration Coaching Session where they will support you in unpacking the experience, drawing meaning, setting a goal, and deciding on a practice to facilitate your integration process.
+Your Guide will text you before your second treatment to check-in on your intentions and answer any questions.
+One to three days after your session, you'll meet with your Guide on video for an in-depth Integration Coaching Session where they will support you in unpacking the experience, drawing meaning, setting a goal, and deciding on a practice to facilitate your integration process.